ARGUS Umweltbiotechnologie GmbH

 Case Study: Desorption with Biological Exhaust-Air Treatment

 For microbiological clean-up of contaminated groundwater, we install submersed or “Packed-bed” reactors.
 As microorganisms within the submersed reactor are mobilised and go into suspension, they become re-attached to a special growth material in the Packed-bed reactor.
 A greater space time yield can be achieved in this effect.
+The dwell time is shortened.
 As a precaution, we attach an activated-carbon filter downstream from the biological stage.

 As clean-up performance in the microbiological stage is typically quite high (dependent on contaminant type and concentration before remediation), this allows for considerable savings in activated-carbon usage and energy.
 This makes microbiological remediation a unique resource saving and cost-effective process.